DNA from Beethoven’s hair unlocks medical and family secrets

 It was “a very serious and well-executed study,“ said Andaine Seguin-Orlando, an expert in ancient DNA at the University Paul Sabatier, Toulouse, in France.

 The detective work to solve the mysteries of Beethoven’s illness began Dec.
 1, 1994, when a lock of hair said to be Beethoven’s was auctioned by Sotheby’s.
 Four members of the American Beethoven Society, a private group that collects and preserves material related to the composer, purchased it for $7,300.
-They proudly displayed it at the Ira F. Brilliant Center for Beethoven Studies at San Jose State University in California.
+They proudly displayed it at the Ira F. Brilliant Center for Beethoven Studies at San José State University in California.

 But was it really Beethoven’s hair?